 The biggest challenge is coming up with software that can take the algorithm and translate it so as it performs a movement command.
-The reason is that various motor types and driver types are complex and even it makes it even more difficult if the number of axes exceeds 2.
+The reason behind the challenge is that various motor types and driver types are complex and even it makes it even more difficult if the number of axes exceeds 2.
 For the CNC routing table with the given engineering requirements, Speed is a critical determinant of the overall performance of the machine.
 Hence, it is desirable to have a software that takes in the designated codes for execution and processes the commands to be able to carry out the various tasks that are required of the machine.

 For milling and lathing, Operations Master cam is excellent software for the computer aided manufacturing operations.
-The advantage with Master Cam is that it is logic and therefore able to translate any input given to it either in 2D or 3D fed in real time into an execution instruction.
+The advantage with Master Cam is that it is based on highly dynamic and efficient logic and is therefore able to translate any input given to it either in 2D or 3D fed in real time into an execution instruction.
 It is quite powerful software and handles a variety of tasks besides giving the user an opportunity to tweak the g code to fit the instructions that they need.
 The command is then passed to the machine synchronization software: Mach3 or Mach 4.
 The two depend on voltage and current signals for the commands and generates a g-code as well.
 The code is excellent for motor drivers.
-It gives the instruction that makes the engine movement signal control to every ax.
+It gives the instruction that makes the engine movement signal control to every axel.
 However, Master Cam is quite expensive going for around \$4000 -\$40000.
 For that reason, it may not be viable for this project.
-Other CAM software's available for use are PyCAM or sprutCAM, which costs around \$1500 that, is affordable.
+Other CAM software's available for use is PyCAM or sprutCAM.
+Such software comes in a much more affordable price, approximately around \$1500.

 Mach 3 happens to be excellent machine interface software that can carry out the various tasks and has high flexibility regarding the no of axes operated.
-It can also accommodate a wide range and variety of motor types such as the stepper motors which are applicable for the proposed CNC project as well as the engine driver type which could be able to operate even DC servo drivers that are voltage controlled.
-On the same note, to boost the machine's precision Dc servo motors are desirable as they are very fast and active besides their precision in stopping.
+It can also accommodate a wide range and variety of motor types such as the stepper motors, which are applicable for the proposed CNC project, as well as the engine driver type which could be able to operate even DC servo drivers that are voltage controlled.
+On the same note, to boost the machine's precision Dc servomotors are desirable as they are very fast and active besides their precision in stopping.
 While the overall budget of this project was supposed to be low to make it affordable to people and industries to purchase, The AC servo drivers could be used or instead of the stepper motors as they are less expensive and less complex.
 Consequently, they would require much-complicated geometry programming language knowledge to change the code when the need arises.

-The another option was using the advanced version of MACH 3 which is MACH 4.
+The other option was using the advanced version of MACH 3 which is MACH 4.
 MACH 4 has a number of advantages that include a G-code editor making it possible for the user to customize instructions to fit exactly what they need though the inbuilt settings provide for a broad range of applications that are normal for the day to day tasks executions.
 However, as a matter of cutting cost and for ease of operation, Mach 3 is preferable.
 Besides, due to its simplicity, it is easy to maintain as well.